Information

 If you're not getting any of these benefits or payments, but have applied for one, you can still apply for Best Start Grant and Best Start Foods.

 You may be able to get Best Start Grant or Best Start Foods if you get a benefit from a European Economic Area (EEA) country or Switzerland.
-Call Social Security Scotland free on 0800 182 2222 for more information.
+Contact Social Security Scotland for more information.

 Early Learning Payment or School Age Payment